parikshit90900/TermDraw/README.md

-only works in bash try git bash in windows.
+only works in bash, try git bash in windows.